Design based on FastAPI¶

 --show-completion: Show completion for the current shell, to copy it or customize the installation.

-Then you can tell the user to run that command and the rest will just work.
+Then you can tell the user to install completion after installing your CLI program and the rest will just work.

 The power of Click¶